CAFDataProcessing/worker-document/README.md

 This function will be called to process a document.
 This function is passed `DocumentEventObject` with `Document` as an argument.
-The `onBeforeProcessDocument` function already triggered to check for cancellation flag.
+The `onBeforeProcessDocument`  event has already been triggered to check for cancellation flag.

-The `DocumentEventObject` has below variables.
+An example of the `DocumentEventObject` is below.
 ```
 DocumentEventObject(Document document){
     document = document;
 }
 ```
-For more details  of the event object refer the java implementation from the class `com.hpe.caf.worker.document.scripting.events.DocumentEventObject`.
+For more details  of the event object refer to the java implementation for the class `com.hpe.caf.worker.document.scripting.events.DocumentEventObject`.
 ```
 function onProcessDocument(e)
 {